ryantanlien/ip/docs/README.md

 Expected outcome:

 ```
-Very well Master, I've marked this task as not done yet:
+Noted Master.
+I'll remove this task from your list.
-    [] <insert task description and if applicable task date-time here>
+    [T][] <insert task description and if applicable task date-time here>

+There are now <insert number of tasks in list here> tasks in your list.
 ```

 ### `update` - Update a task's description.